 Description: The Hudson TMA will promote activities to reduce pollution created by transportation activity by creating public awareness of the need to reduce pollution and conserve resources.
-Information will be presented alongside travel information at fairs and festivals.
+Information will be presented alongside travel information at work site employer transit fairs and community festivals.
+The TMA will also participate in activities that encourage the adoption of alternate fuel vehicles and related infrastructure.